 - Arrange for the payment of the exchange deposit, so that the house is officially taken off the market.

 - Agree on a completion date which is suitable for both parties, with the seller’s solicitor.

-What should the seller do to prepare?
+What should the seller do to prepare for exchanging contracts?

 When you’re selling a property, there’s a different list of things to do before you can exchange contracts.
 These include the below:

 - Check the results of your buyer’s survey, and be prepared to negotiate on price if there are any unforeseen issues.

 - Put together a folder of all the relevant paperwork for your house, for example proof of planning permission for any extensions.